Employment

 • Additional changes based on caselaw, administrative decisions and guidelines, and other developments that took place throughout the year.

-Soundly drafted and appropriately implemented employment handbooks and forms are the company’s first line of defense against claims.
+A soundly drafted and appropriately implemented employment handbook is an employer’s first line of defense against claims.
 Unfortunately, as too many employers have come to realize the hard way, “off the shelf,” pro forma employee handbooks and related forms are no substitute for thorough and customized policies carefully crafted by licensed attorneys specializing in California employment law.
 Luckily, reaching legal compliance does not need to break the bank.

-At ECJ, we recognize that one size does not fit all and stress the importance of an interactive drafting process between our clients and our attorneys.
-Whether to address changes in the law, developments in technology or employment policies that no longer complement your business needs, ECJ’s attorneys will speak with you directly to ensure that you maximize the benefit of our employee handbook for your workplace.
-In addition, in the process of updating or creating your handbook, you will be given the opportunity to consider updating or creating other important employment documents based on recent developments, such as the confidentiality agreement, the arbitration agreement, newly required privacy employee/applicant notices and consents, and the new requirement for a workplace violence prevention plan.
+At ECJ, we recognize that one size does not fit all.
+We understand the importance of an interactive drafting process between our clients and our attorneys.
+Whether to address changes in the law, developments in technology or employment policies that no longer complement your business needs, ECJ’s attorneys will speak with you directly to ensure that you maximize the benefit of our employee handbook program for your workplace.
+In addition, in the process of updating or creating your handbook, you will be given the opportunity to consider updating or creating other important employment documents based on recent developments, such as the confidentiality agreement, a binding arbitration agreement for employment disputes, newly required privacy employee/applicant notices and consents, and the new requirements for a workplace violence prevention plan and indoor heat illness prevention plan.

-For questions and order form submissions email, Andy Baldenegro abaldenegro@ecjlaw.com.
+For questions and order form submissions email, marketing@ecjlaw.com.

 PDF